richardcavell/BASICloader/README.txt

 Please don't try to pretend that you wrote the BASIC portion if you didn't.
 You should give me and BASICloader the credit, if you reasonably can.

+This program is licensed to you under the "MIT License".

 You can see this project any time at https://github.com/richardcavell/BASICloader

 You can contact me at richardcavell@mail.com